 You may accept:

-- reasonable and customary presents given on special occasions (not acceptable if given by disqualified sources or from CUNY colleagues whom you supervise);
+- reasonable and customary presents given on special occasions (not acceptable if given by interested sources or from CUNY colleagues whom you supervise);

 - gifts given by someone based on a family or personal relationship with you;